 - WSUS opens a browser window in which you may be prompted to install an ActiveX control.
 You must install the ActiveX control to continue.

 - After the ActiveX control is installed, you see the Microsoft Update Catalog screen.
-Enter 4103472 for Windows 7 SP1 and Windows Server 2008 R2 SP1 or enter 4103474 for Windows Server 2008 in the Search box, and then click Search.
+Type 4103473 in the Search box, and then click Search.

 - Locate the .NET Framework packages that match the operating systems, languages, and processors in your environment.
 Click Add to add them to your basket.